≡ Menu

 GM Cruise autonomous vehicle.
 Source: Flickr

-Liquidity is king for a business.
+Liquidity is king in a business.
 Without liquidity or cash flow, a profitable business can still succumb to bankruptcy.

-It’s no exception for General Motors (NYSE:GM) especially when it’s an assets-heavy auto manufacturing company that runs on huge working capital.
+It’s no exception for General Motors (NYSE:GM) especially when it’s an assets-heavy auto manufacturing company that requires huge working capital.

 Keep in mind that these ratios are meant to check on the company’s short-term liquidity, usually within a year from the reported date of the company’s financial filings.